jennguyen1/nhuyhoa/_source/2017-03-30-Parallel-Processing.Rmd

 # load library
 library(parallel)

-# find out max # cores you can use
+# total number of cores
 detectCores()

 # run in parallel - for linux/mac